 Yes, Chow Chows can be safe with children and other pets if they are well-socialized.
 Always supervise interactions and teach children how to handle the dog gently.

-What are the common health problems in Chow Chows that may affect their behavior?
+What are the common health problems in Chow Chows that may affect their behaviour?

 Chow Chows often face hip dysplasia, eye issues, and allergies.
 These can cause pain and lead to aggression if not treated.

-How can I recognize warning signs of aggression in my Chow Chow?
+How can I recognise warning signs of aggression in my Chow Chow?

 Look for growling, snapping, and raised hackles as signs of aggression.
 If you see these, address the cause and seek help if needed.